roshan8/shielded-secrets/README.md

 - [ ] Add contributing.md
 - [ ] Embed FE in Go and ship single binary
 - [ ] Add Dockerfile and document instructions for how to deploy this app on prod.
+- [ ] Support itegration with Slack and notify channels when secret gets updated.